treellama/homebridge-http-rgb-push/README.md

 # homebridge-better-http-rgb

+#### Homebridge plugin to control a HTTP-based RGB device.

-Supports RGB http(s) devices on the HomeBridge Platform and provides a readable callback for getting and setting the following characteristics to Homekit:
+Supports RGB HTTP(S) devices on the HomeBridge Platform and provides a readable callback for getting and setting the following characteristics to Homekit:

 * Characteristic.On